rob-blackbourn/jetblack-graphql-client/README.md

 There are numerous implementations of this available, and it is provided for convenience.
 The `method` defaults to `'post'`, but `'get'` is also valid.
 The `protocols` defaults to `"graphql-ws"`.
 The documentation suggests this can be an array or strings, but the first should be the default.

-There are two helper functions which provide reconnection/retry functionality:

- * `graphQLReconnectingSubscriber (url, options, callback, delay = 1000, maxRetries = 0, protocols = 'graphql-ws')`
- * `graphQLRetryFetch (url, query, variables = {}, operationName = null, headers = {}, method = 'post')`

- As the name suggests the `graphQLReconnectingSubscriber` will try to reconnect should the connection be dropped.
-The `delay` is specified in milliseconds.
-The `maxRetries` will limit the number of retries unless set to 0 which means unlimited.

- The `graphQLRetryFetcher` has an extra `retryOn` argument which is an array of status codes for which retry will be attempted.

 There follows an example of the `graphQLSubscriber`.